Democratic Politicians Get Bad Advice

 Below is what Democratic politicians are hearing they should do about Republican disinformation and crimes.
-This is what the people who have the ears of Congressional Democrats are telling them.
+This is what most — though not all-people who have the ears of Congressional Democrats are telling them.

 Consultants tell Democrats to be passive — to do nothing at all about Republican crimes and disinformation — to just pass good laws that help people — because that will win elections.
 Below is a clip from a discussion with James Carville and Nicholas Kristof, who were on a recent Bill Maher show.
 These are exactly the kinds of clueless folks to whom Democratic politicians listen.

 I don’t know if either of them are on the DNC payroll right now.
 Whatever consultants are on the DNC payroll, they are likely telling Democrats exactly this.
 In newspapers, on TV and on social media — Almost all advice to Dems I have ever seen is of this nature — except advice from the Left, which is generally ignored.

 In fact Hillary Clinton, in her book What Happened, mentioned a consultant advising her to act passively when Donald Trump was acting like a stalker — walking up behind her during the presidential debates prior to the 2016 election.

 Here’s the clip of the advice eternally given to Dems:

 The GOP's Slow-Moving Coup | Real Time with Bill Maher (HBO)

 From Real Time with Bill Maher.
 Subscribe to the Real Time YouTube: http://itsh.bo/10r5A1B James Carville and Nicholas…

 That’s what Democratic officials and the DNC are being told.
 Do nothing about messaing.
 Just pass laws that help people.
 How’s that working for Democrats?